FAQs - Financial Aid

-- 6.8% on Unsubsidized Undergraduate Direct Stafford Loans
+- 3.86% on Subsidized and Unsubsidized Undergraduate Direct Stafford Loans

 A: Federal regulations specify the maximum Federal Direct Stafford Loan amount students can borrow each academic year, depending on grade level.
 Actual loan eligibility is specified on a student’s individual financial aid award and may be less than the annual maximum.